Skip to main content

 Grade & condition

-Surface scratching on the silver back and edge whitening on the reverse are the primary detractors for this card type.
+Surface scratching on the silver back and centering of the front frame.

 Rarity & demand